 “My job is to agitate and make again and again alive and wild and, well, free the languages we live by.” —Solmaz Sharif

 Born in Istanbul to Iranian parents, Solmaz Sharif’s astonishing debut collection LOOK (Graywolf Press) was a finalist for the 2016 National Book Award and 2017 PEN Open Book Award.
+In 2017, Sharif was the recipient of the 27th annual PEN Center USA Literary award in Poetry for LOOK.
 In LOOK, she recounts some of her family’s experience with exile and immigration in the aftermath of warfare—including living under surveillance and in detention in the United States—while also pointing to the ways violence is conducted against our language.
 Throughout, she draws on the Department of Defense’s Dictionary of Military and Associated Terms, the language used by the American military to define and code its objectives, policies, and actions.
 The Publishers Weekly Starred Review said, “Sharif defies power, silence, and categorization in this stunning suite.
 In form, content, and execution, LOOK is arguably the most noteworthy book of poetry yet about recent U-led wars in Afghanistan, Iraq, and the greater Middle East.”
 And The New Yorker said: “By turns fierce and tender, the poems are a searing response to American intervention—‘Hands that promised they wouldn’t, but did.’”

 In her essay, “A Poetry Of Proximity,” Sharif writes, “It can take sixteen seconds for a Hellfire missile with its trigger pulled in Las Vegas to reach Mazar-e-Sharif.
 This is both much and little, both closer and more distant than we have ever been in warfare….A poem is similarly much and little, distant and close, but where one tries to increase the distance between bodies, the other tries to close.
 Where weapons try to limit the possibilities of speech and thereby the possibilities of desire, of recognition, poetry exists in speech.
 Where one has no song, the other is only.”